wtraylor/modular_megafauna_model/docs/design.md

 Similarly, the Habitat does not interact with the herbivores either.
 It does not even *know* about the herbivore populations, as it is capsuled in \ref Fauna::SimulationUnit.

-## Forage Classes {#sec_forageclasses}
+## Forage Classes {#sec_design_forage_classes}

 The model is designed to make implementation of multiple types of forage (like grass, browse, moss, etc.) easy.
 Each forage type is listed in \ref Fauna::ForageType.
-The global constant \ref Fauna::FORAGE_TYPES holds all entries of this enum.
+The global constant \ref Fauna::FORAGE_TYPES holds all entries of this enum so that it’s easy to iterate over them.

 The template class \ref Fauna::ForageValues serves as a multi-purpose container for any forage-specific values.
 Many arithmetic operators are defined to perform calculations over all forage types at once.
-For any specific use of the class, a typedef is defined, e.g. \ref Fauna::ForageMass or \ref Fauna::Digestibility.
+For any specific use of the class, a semantic `typedef` is defined, e.g. \ref Fauna::ForageMass or \ref Fauna::Digestibility.
 This helps to directly see in the code what a variable contains.

 Forage types need to have specific model properties.